quasarframework/quasar-testing/packages/e2e-cypress/README.md

 - Replace `'src/...'` alias imports in your Cypress files with `'@/...'` and `'app/...'` imports with `'@/../...'`: app-vite v3 only provides the `@` alias by default;
 - `cy.dataCy` now quotes the attribute value, so names with special characters (e.g. dots) work.
 If you worked around this by passing pre-quoted values, e.g. `cy.dataCy('"foo.bar"')`, drop the extra quotes;
 - `@cypress/code-coverage` is upgraded to v4, check their [upgrade guide](https://github.com/cypress-io/code-coverage/blob/v4.0.3/README.md#cypresscode-coverage-3x-to-4x);
 - `eslint-plugin-cypress` is only added when your project has ESLint v10 or newer, since plugin v7 requires it.
-You can freely upgrade your ESLint and plugin version as needed.
+You can freely upgrade your ESLint and plugin version as needed;
+- The package is now ESM-only with an exports map.
+The documented entry points (`.`, `./cct-dev-server`, `./nyc-config-preset`) keep working, other deep imports are no longer available;
+- (**JS projects only**) Rename `cypress.config.cjs` to `cypress.config.js` and switch its `require()`/`module.exports` syntax to `import`/`export default`: app-vite v3 projects are ESM by default.

 ### Upgrade from Cypress AE v6.2 to v6.3 onwards